Alcaro/krkrwine/making.md

 Some of it is due to reference cycles and other refcounting accidents.
 I don't have good debugging tools for those, but the bad ones (shotgun debugging) worked well enough.
 (Some filters held references to secondary interfaces on the filter graph - filters are not allowed to reference the graph, that's a reference cycle.)

-Some of it a segfault somewhere during shutdown.
+Some of it is a segfault somewhere during shutdown.
 Or, well, whatever this is a symptom of.

 ![image](making/segfault.png)